top of page

 Frequently Asked Questions

-• Subscribing schools/organizations receive a school-wide license with full support.
+• Subscribers receive a school-wide license with full support.

-• Always current resources and constantly updated.
+• Always-current resources are constantly updated.

-• Multiple school/district discounts available.
+• Multiple school/district discounts offered.

 • Low home school cost.